Why extreme heat and air pollution matter?

 Air pollution and extreme heat are closely related not only through physical and chemical pathways but also through policies and their impacts on human health.
 While extreme heat impacts air pollution mainly through circulation changes, increased energy demand, formation of secondary pollutants, pollution transport, increased potential for wildfires, radiation changes and cloud formation, it also shares policy implications with air pollution.
 Aerosols are generally known to cool down the Earth’s surface by blocking the solar radiation but they also heat up the atmosphere by absorption of solar and thermal radiation.
-For example, air pollution in the US has been declining after the implementation of clean air act in 1970s but the resulting reduction in atmospheric aerosols might have paradoxically contributed to the recent rise in extreme heat occurences by allowing more radiation to reach the ground.
-Extreme heat and air pollution also have several common health impacts, on respiratory and cardiovascular diseases as well as mental, reproductive and immune system health, which get amplified through their combined exposure especially on residents with existing health conditions and marginalized societies and vulnerable populations.
+For example, air pollution in the US has been declining after the implementation of clean air act in the 1970s but the resulting reduction in atmospheric aerosols might have paradoxically contributed to the recent rise in extreme heat occurences by allowing more radiation to reach the ground.
+Extreme heat and air pollution also have several common health impacts, on respiratory and cardiovascular diseases, as well as mental, reproductive, and immune system health, which get amplified through their combined exposure.

 Existing research gaps